The Orchestra (band): Formation

-Early years and No Rewind
+2000s and No Rewind

-In 2001, the Orchestra released a limited number of physical copies of their studio album No Rewind, which was produced and first released without involvement from a major record label.
+In 2001, The Orchestra released a limited number of physical copies of their studio album No Rewind, which was produced and first released without involvement from a major record label.
 The album's vocals and songwriting were dominated by Eric Troyer and Parthenon Huxley, although several of the band's other members (including the departed Bev Bevan) receive credits as co-writers.
-With the release of the album, the Orchestra temporarily worked some original material into their live set, with "Jewel & Johnny" and the album's title song becoming occasional staples.
+With the release of the album, The Orchestra temporarily worked some original material into their live set, with "Jewel & Johnny" and the album's title song becoming occasional staples.
 Nonetheless, the vast majority of the songs they perform in concert were (and continue to be) covers of Jeff Lynne's compositions that first appeared on ELO's original albums between 1971 and 1986.
 The band continued to tour throughout the early-mid 2000s, playing shows in Chile, Argentina, the UK, Eastern Europe and elsewhere around the world.

 No Rewind was subsequently released in Argentina by Art Music in 2005 and reissued worldwide in 2006.
 The Orchestra toured the UK extensively in 2006 following the re-issue while being promoted using the descriptive phrase "Electric Light Orchestra Part II Former Members".
-Lynne sued the Orchestra, claiming trademark infringement.
-The matter went to litigation and in August 2006, a Los Angeles judge ruled in favour of the members of the Orchestra.
+Lynne sued The Orchestra, claiming trademark infringement.
+The matter went to litigation and in August 2006, a Los Angeles judge ruled in favour of the members of The Orchestra.

-During the Orchestra's 2006 UK tour, guitarist and vocalist Phil Bates, formerly a member of Trickster, Bev Bevan's Move and the Orchestra's predecessor ELO Part II, stood in for Parthenon Huxley at a couple of gigs when Huxley had to return unexpectedly to the States to attend the funeral of his father.
+During The Orchestra's 2006 UK tour, guitarist and vocalist Phil Bates, formerly a member of Trickster, Bev Bevan's Move and The Orchestra's predecessor ELO Part II, stood in for Parthenon Huxley at a couple of gigs when Huxley had to return unexpectedly to the States to attend the funeral of his father.
 In July 2007 Huxley left the band to spend more time with his family and was replaced full-time by Bates, reuniting the lineup of frontmen (Bates, Troyer and Groucutt) that had performed with ELO Part II from 1993 to 1998.

-The following year, the Orchestra participated in the Sweden Rock Festival.
+The following year, The Orchestra participated in the Sweden Rock Festival.
 A short East and Central European tour followed from mid-November taking in Latvia, Lithuania, Czech Republic, Poland and finally Kosice, Slovakia on 1 December 2008.

-Later years

 On 18 February 2009, The Orchestra returned from a sold-out concert in Berlin.
 A few hours after returning home, however, Kelly Groucutt suffered a severe heart attack and died the following day.
 Nonetheless, the band (now containing only two ELO alumni) decided to continue performing and hired singer-songwriter and former Styx member Glen Burtnik to supersede Groucutt on bass and vocals (Burtnik had filled in for Groucutt previously during a 1998 ELO Part II tour when the latter had taken ill).
-On 17 July 2009, this new lineup of the Orchestra opened for the Alan Parsons Live Project at DTE Theater in Clarkston, Michigan.
+On 17 July 2009, this new lineup of The Orchestra opened for the Alan Parsons Live Project at DTE Theater in Clarkston, Michigan.
 German bassist Ralf Vornberger also played with the band in 2009 in Israel when Burtnik was unavailable due to other work commitments booked before he joined the band.